Keto Pineapple Upside-Down Cake

 Using a silicone spatula, press and rub the butter mixture on the bottom and the sides of the pan.

-Add the three pineapple rings at the bottom of the pan and add 3 raspberries into the hole of each ring.
+Add the three pineapple rings to the bottom of the pan and add 3 raspberries into the hole of each ring.
 You can add 2-3 more on the sides if you like!

 Almond Flour Pineapple Cake Batter